open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/highavail/topics/g-restoring-master-mirroring-after-a-recovery.html.md

 ## <a id="topic_dr3_ld4_npb"></a>To restore the master and standby instances on original hosts \(optional\)

-**Note:** Before performing the steps in this section, be sure you have followed the steps to restore master mirroring after a recovery, as described in the [To restore the master mirroring after a recovery](#topic_us3_md4_npb)previous section.
+> **Note** Before performing the steps in this section, be sure you have followed the steps to restore master mirroring after a recovery, as described in the [To restore the master mirroring after a recovery](#topic_us3_md4_npb)previous section.

 1. Stop the Greenplum Database master instance on the standby master.
 For example: